-1.7.1.38 As part of the former Hornsea Zone metocean sampling campaign, optical back scatter (OBS) and acoustic backscatter (ABS) data were used to infer local SSC in the water column and near-seabed locations over an approximate 1 year period (2010/2011) EMU, 2011a) (Table 1.10 and Table 1.11 (see Figure 1.2 for locations).
+As part of the former Hornsea Zone metocean sampling campaign, optical back scatter (OBS) and 1.7.1.38 acoustic backscatter (ABS) data were used to infer local SSC in the water column and near-seabed locations over an approximate 1 year period (2010/2011) EMU, 2011a) (Table 1.9 and Table 1.10 (see Figure 1.2 for locations).
 Relatively poor consistency was found between the ABS and OBS records from the Hornsea Three array area (deployment locations L3 and L4); however, it is understood that the OBS sensor at L4 may have been affected by biofouling, thereby providing erroneously high levels of turbidity.
-Taking this factor into consideration, SSC within the Hornsea Three array area was typically found to be in the range 10 to 30 mg/l although slightly higher values were experienced during spring tides and storm conditions (EMU, 2011a).
+More generally, ABS and OBS sensors often have relatively poor consistency because they have variable sensitivity depending on the distribution of grain sizes in suspension.
+OBS sensors are more sensitive to (and therefore more accurately measure) the concentration of fine material, while the ABS is more sensitive to coarser material.
+Taking the above into consideration, SSC within the Hornsea Three array area was typically found to be in the range 10 to 30 mg/l although slightly higher values were experienced during spring tides and storm conditions (EMU, 2011a).

-Table 1.10: Near-bed suspended sediment statistics (derived from optical backscatter data) from each location.
+Table 1.9: Near-bed SSC statistics (derived from optical backscatter data) from each location.

 Measurement Location L1 L2 L3 L4 L5 L6

 Minimum (mg/l) 0.1 0 0.2 0.07 0.02 0

-Mean (mg/l) 17.5 4.9 26.5 66.2 31.8 17.2
+Mean (mg/l) 17.5 4.9 26.5 66.2 a 31.8 17.2

 Standard deviation (mg/l) 66.7 10.4 34 55 48 30.8

-Likely to be erroneous due to influence of biofouling
+a Likely to be erroneous due to influence of biofouling

-Table 1.11: Near seabed suspended sediment statistics (derived from acoustic backscatter data) from each location.
+Table 1.10: Near seabed SSC statistics (derived from acoustic backscatter data) from each location.